ava-labs/avalanche-docs/docs/nodes/validate/how-to-stake.md

 When you add a node to the validator set, you specify:

 - Your node’s ID
+- Your node's BLS key and BLS signature
 - When you want to start and stop validating
 - How many AVAX you are staking
 - The address to send any rewards to